zodb/relstorage/docs/postgresql/options.rst

       connections in the same process outside of RelStorage, the wait callback RelStorage installs won't work for those other connections.
-You can install a more general callback at a slight expense to the RelStorage connections, or you could use the RelStorage driver module to create the other connections.
+You can install a more general callback at a slight expense to the RelStorage connections (this will forfeit support for the critical commit section), or you could use the RelStorage driver module to create the other connections.

       This driver forfeits use of the COPY protocol and use of the